Software Engineering: A Modern Approach

 class in the figure.
 In this case, knowledge of design patterns can assist them in understanding the behavior and structure of the code they intend to reuse.

 It is also important to emphasize that design patterns aim to create flexible and extensible designs.
 In this chapter, before explaining each pattern, we will present a context and an existing implementation that works and produces a result.
-However, this implementation does not have a flexible design.
+However, this implementation lacks a flexible design.
 To illustrate this inflexibility, we will propose a change in the current implementation, for example, to support a new requirement.
 Implementing this change requires some effort, which can be minimized by employing an appropriate design pattern.

 The design patterns book introduces 23 patterns, categorized into three main groups (the patterns we will study in this chapter are followed by the section number in which they are presented):